Dip — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store unopened dip in a cool, dry place.
-Once opened, refrigerate and use within three to five days.
-Homemade dips should be stored in an airtight container in the refrigerator and used within three to five days.
-For longer storage, check specific guidelines based on the ingredients in the dip.
+Store unopened dip in a cool, dry location.
+After opening, refrigerate and consume within 3-4 days.
+Homemade dips should be kept in an airtight container in the fridge and also used within 3-4 days.
+For extended storage, certain dips can be frozen for up to 2 months.

 Health benefits